 TIM Tools Administrative Center

 Figure 1: Dashboard.
-The Admin Center dashboard give a high-level snapshot of general membership, schools, zones, administrators, and observers.
-It also shows total activity of each of the five tools.
+The Admin Center dashboard gives a high-level snapshot of general membership, schools, zones, and the total activity of each of the five tools.

-NOTE: Your district’s name will appear in the banner on each page where you see the words “FCIT Trial” in the screenshots.
+NOTE: Your district’s name will appear in the banner on each page where you see the words “Anytowne Public Schools” in the screenshots.

 Figure 2: Zones Panel.
 The zones panel allows a district to group schools into zones.
 This may be done to parallel administrative divisions of larger districts or to group schools for grant or research purposes.

 Figure 3: Schools Panel.
 The schools panel has three sections.
 One is a complete list of schools.
 Here an administrator can edit the school name or identifier, assign the school to a zone, or generate a PDF report of TIM Tools activity at the school.
 The other two sections allow the uploading of schools by spreadsheet and the manual addition of one school at a time.